one-chain-labs/onechain/crates/sui-rosetta/README.md

     }
 }
 ```
 The sender, recipients and transfer amounts are specified in the intent operations,
 these data are being used to create TransactionData for signature.
 After the tx is executed, the rosetta-cli compare the intent operations with the confirmed operations ,
 the confirmed operations must contain the intent operations (the confirmed operations can have more operations than the intent).
-Since the intent operations of TransferSui contains all the balance change information(amount field) already,
+Since the intent operations of TransferOct contains all the balance change information(amount field) already,
 we don't need to use the event to create the operations, also operation created by `get_coin_operation_from_event` will contain recipient's coin id, which will cause a mismatch.